Ard3ny/ard3ny.github.io/_posts/2025-04-09-Connect-to-your-homelab-over-CGNAT-with-tunnels-homelab-2-0.md

 * Reduced Attack Surface (By filtering out malicious traffic using CrowdSec’s curated blocklists)

 But if you don't want to use I'll show you both options with and without it.

+!!!!!!
+UPDATE !!!!!!!!!!
+After few weeks of testing I've found out that combination of very low CPU/RAM doesn't really work with using crowdsec.
+Crowdsec was just taking too much RAM from my 1GB VPS (over 30%).
+So If you are going with low end VPS I don't recommend this combination.
+Either update VPS or go without crowdsec.

 ##### [Option A]